Research Guide: International Commercial Arbitration

 UNCTAD provides a database of information regarding arbitral awards (concluded or pending) that one can browse or search.
 There are a variety of facets available (parties, home country of investor, type of investment, rules etc.).
 However, the search feature is extremely slow (and isn't always working) and there are no links to the actual awards.

 5. Collection of ICC Arbitral Awards Fourth Floor, K2400.A47 C65

-There are five volumes of ICC Court of Arbitration cases, covering years 1974-2007.
+There are six volumes of ICC Court of Arbitration cases, covering years 1974-20011.
 Each volume contains abstracts of awards and commentary on the Court of Arbitration cases that have been previously published in the Yearbook Commercial Arbitration and the Journal du Droit International.
 There are indexes to search by date (and case number) and by subject.
 Abstracts and commentaries are available in English and French (but not always both).